 Ocular allergies can also arise from reactions to certain medications:

 A response mediated by IgE antibodies produces a sudden hypersensitivity reaction, causing swelling and itching.
 The most common drugs responsible for ocular allergies are penicillin, bacitracin, sulfacetamide, and anesthetics.

 These allergic reactions are common and cause chronic red eyes.
 They may occur any time after a week of using certain medications, especially antibiotics and antiviral drops.

 This type of ocular response develops more slowly in response to topical medications.

 Some patients also develop ocular allergies in response to contact lenses or from proteins in the tears that bind to the surface of the lens.
 Symptoms include redness, itching, and discharge.

-Dr. Besser uses the Doctor’s Rx Allergy Formula diagnostic test kit to identify the allergens causing each patient’s eye irritation.
-This kit differentiates among ocular allergies, dry eyes, and blepharitis, which is important because they share similar symptoms.
+Dr. Besser uses the Doctor’s Rx Allergy Formula diagnostic testing kit to identify the allergens causing each patient’s eye irritation.
+This kit differentiates between ocular allergies, dry eyes, and blepharitis, which is important because they share similar symptoms.

 The test kit is customized, with each panel testing for the 60 most common allergens of the region.
-It doesn’t require needles or shots, and the test only takes three minutes.
+It requires no needles or shots, and the diagnostic test only takes three minutes.

-Dr. Besser can analyze the results in just 10-15 minutes.
+Dr. Besser can analyze the results of your eye allergy testing in just 10-15 minutes.
 He uses the information to develop a customized treatment plan, which may include a strategy to avoid allergens, prescription eye drops, or other medical therapies.